zeta1999/korali/docs/manual/dev/collaborating.rst

 Collaboration Steps Checklist
 -------------------------------

+We require collaborators, both internal and external, to follow these set of steps right before issuing a git pull request.

 * Get the latest commit from the master branch :code:`git checkout master; git pull` or fork it to create your own project based on the latest Korali master commit.

 * Branch out to a new local branch: :code:`git checkout -b myBranch`